SeanOnamade/snapconnect2/README.md

 ## Overview

-SnapConnect is a 7-day hackathon project that re-imagines Snapchat for **college creatives** with Retrieval-Augmented Generation (RAG).
+SnapConnect is a GauntletAI project that re-imagines Snapchat for **college creatives** with Retrieval-Augmented Generation (RAG).
 Built as a semi-public sharing platform, it combines the ephemeral nature of disappearing content with rapid AI assistance to help students share campus life, creative projects, and maintain progress accountability.
 The app leverages modern AI to enhance social interactions through intelligent captions, automated tagging, and creative inspiration - perfect for the fast-paced, goal-oriented college lifestyle.

 ---